 At Bay Creek Resort and Club, located on Virginia's eastern shore of Chesapeake Bay, there are two designed by golf's biggest names.
 At Bay Creek's Palmer Course, Arnold Palmer is behind a 7,250-yard layout that's both links style and traditional, taking advantage of the natural wetlands and shoreline.
 The Nicklaus Course at Bay Creek, with its signature bridge and four holes along the dunes and beach bunkers of Chesapeake Bay, is a difficult, but spectacular test.

 Not too far away, of course, are Hilton Head and Harbour Town Golf Links at Sea Pines Resort.
 While the 18th hole gets most of the publicity at Harbour Town, the par-3 17th usually plays right into a gale, adding to the course's dramatic finish.
-And if you that wasn't enough ocean golf, then play the Ocean Course at Sea Pines, a Mark McCumber design with a great view of the Atlantic on no. 15.
-(Editor's Note: Harbour Town is scheduled for new turn and a new irrigation system in the summer of 2015, while Love Golf Design, the course architecture firm founded Davis Love III and his brother Mark, will perform a complete renovation of the Ocean Course in the fall.)
+And if you that wasn't enough ocean golf, then play the Atlantic Dunes at Sea Pines, which has a great view of the Atlantic on no. 15.

 If you head over to Palmetto Dunes on Hilton Head Island, there's really only one hole with a great ocean view -- the par-5 10th on the Robert Trent Jones Course -- but it's well worth it, plus the rest of this course is worth playing as well.